 MIDEX (Medium-class Explorer)

-Faily low-cost ($120 million to $180 million, including development, launch, and operation) NASA science satellites.
-The first four to be launched were FUSE (Far Ultraviolet Spectroscopic Explorer) in June 1999, IMAGE (Imager for Magnetopause-to-Aurora Global Exploration) in March 2000, WMAP (Wilkinson Microwave Anisotropy Probe, previously known simply as MAP) in June 2001, and the Swift Gamma Ray Burst Explorer in November 2004.
-The next spacecraft in the series scheduled for launch are THEMIS in October 2006 and WISE (Wide-field Infrared Survey Explorer) in summer 2008.
+MIDEX (Medium-class Explorer) spacecraft are fairly low-cost ($120 million to $180 million, including development, launch, and operation) NASA science satellites.
+The first four to be launched were FUSE (Far Ultraviolet Spectroscopic Explorer) in Jun 1999, IMAGE (Imager for Magnetopause-to-Aurora Global Exploration) in Mar 2000, WMAP (Wilkinson Microwave Anisotropy Probe, previously known simply as MAP) in June 2001, and the Swift Gamma Ray Burst Explorer in Nov 2004.
+The next spacecraft in the series scheduled for launch are THEMIS in Oct 2006 and WISE (Wide-field Infrared Survey Explorer) in summer 2008.
 See also SMEX (small Explorers) and UnEX (university-class Explorer).